aaronsky/aaronsky/content/posts/swiftpm-app-projects.md

 For those who haven't had the pleasure of digging into a Xcode project file merge conflict, let me briefly explain how it works.
 An Xcode project is what's termed as a "package" in macOS terms, with the extension `*.xcodeproj`.
 Contained within it is a special file named `project.pbxproj`, which is usually referred to as the "project file".
 The project file, introduced with Xcode 3.0, uses a proprietary, undocumented syntax to represent a huge graph of references and object definitions that make up the entirity of your project.
 These objects can be things like targets, phases, source membership relationships, build settings, external dependencies, and much more.
 GUIDs (globally-unique identifiers) are used liberally to manage the relationships between various records, much like a database.
 This file is automatically managed by Xcode, and should only be edited manually if required to get Xcode to parse it properly, such as in the event of a merge conflict.

-> Author's Note: I'm going to be referring to "packages", which are special file system directory types on Apple platforms that contain documents and bundles and can open applications, and "Swift Packages", which are a project structure for managing Swift and Objective-C projects using the Swift Package Manager.
-I will do my best to disambiguate between the two wherever possible.
+> I'm going to be referring to "packages", which are special file system directory types on Apple platforms that contain documents and bundles and can open applications, and "Swift Packages", which are a project structure for managing Swift and Objective-C projects using the Swift Package Manager.
+I will do my best to disambiguate between the two wherever possible, by lowercasing "packages" and titlecasing "Packages" for Swift Packages.
 My apologies in advance for any confusion.

 The Xcode project file has long been the bane of many developers, especially those who have not developed the arcane and largely unnecessary skill of being able to read the syntax.
 In large projects or projects with a lot of file churn, merge conflicts are regular occurrences.
 This is because the representations of source files in the project that get frequently updated can easily get out of sync collide between independent changesets.
-As such, the community has produced several novel ways to either eliminate the Xcode project through generators like [Tuist]() or [XcodeGen](), or minimize its impact through expanded use of [Swift Packages]().
+As such, the community has produced several novel ways to either eliminate the Xcode project through generators like [Tuist](https://github.com/tuist/tuist) or [XcodeGen](https://github.com/yonaskolb/XcodeGen), or minimize its impact through expanded use of [Swift Packages](https://developer.apple.com/documentation/swift_packages).

 ### The New Project Format